China–Guinea-Bissau relations: Economic relations

 As of 2002, Guinea-Bissau imported approximately US$4.5 million of Chinese goods.

+Guinea-Bissau and China both participate in the multi-lateral group Forum Macao, which China formed in 2003 to increase economic and commercial cooperation between China and the Portuguese-speaking countries.

 In 2010, China announced a $1 billion fund designed to increase trade between the PRC and Portuguese speaking countries.

 In 2017, China announced that it was to invest $184 million to build a biomass power plant.

-Culture

-A number of Guinea-Bissauan students have studied in China; in 1998, thirteen Bissau-Guineans were studying in China.
-China has also sent medical personnel to Guinea-Bissau, with approximately 7 working in Bissau.